ULHPC/tutorials/README.md

 ## Cluster configuration for snakemake

 Until now the workflow just runs on a single CPU on a single machine, which is not very efficient when we have much more resources available.
-To speed up the computation you should check in the documentation of the software you use in how far it can do multithreading or multiprocessing.
-For bioinformatics tools some can do multithreading, but only very few can scale to multiple nodes or GPUs.
+To speed up the computation you should check in the documentation of the software you use how it can scale.
+For bioinformatics tools the most common option is multithreading.

 In this workflow only bowtie2 has the option to run on multiple threads.